nicholasdille/Sessions/containers/020_advanced/020_multi_stage/01_separation/slides.md

 ### Features

-- Build and runtime environment
+- Separate build and runtime environments
-- Multiple `FROM` sections
+- Multiple `FROM` sections in `Dockerfile`
 - Last section represents final image
+- Intermediate images built using `--target`
+- Prerequisites: Docker 17.09

 ```Dockerfile
 FROM openjdk:8-jdk as builder